Vaskerom/Laundry Room

 I have installed an Aqara temperature and humidity sensor, though in the storage room beyond the laundry room itself, see picture below.
 This storage room is not insulated and we store some items here that would not benefit from sub-zero temperatures, so this way we can check the temperature on really cold days.
 The measurements also show up in the Home app, since the Aqara components natively support Apple Home, see screenshot below.

 Controlling the ceiling light in the storage room normally works perfectly well, but in some cases this room is used as a “workshop”.
 In such cases, it makes sense to have the door closed, but still keep the light on.
-This was for a long time accomplished manually, but after a Hue motion sensor became redundant, it was moved here, see picture below.
+This was for a long time accomplished manually, but now there is also a motion sensor here, of the type IKEA Trådfri Vallhorn (launched in the fall of 2023), see picture below.
 This is set up such that the light turns on at motion, if the door is closed (and off again after five minutes).

-Aqara temperature sensor and Hue motion sensor installed on a shelf in the storage room off the laundry room
+Aqara temperature sensor and IKEA motion sensor installed on a shelf in the storage room off the laundry room

 Stacks Image 798